 Sixth, the manufacturers of virtually every material, product, assembly, appliance or fixture incorporated into the construction of the premises have their own recommended minimum standards of construction, installation, maintenance and servicing as well.
 Whether the premises liability concerns the strength of a handrail, the thickness or safety of glazing, the water-resistance of exterior cladding, the slipperiness of floor tile, or the fire-resistance of wallboard, manufacturer standards may have direct bearing and applicability.

-In conclusion, determining exactly what Codes (and which Code and other provisions) apply to a particular premises liability case requires the thorough research and analysis skills of a professional Expert Witness versed in the above considerations.
-To find the right Codes for your premises liability case, feel free to contact me at any time via LinkedIn, or at email@example.com or 440.390.2414.
+In conclusion, determining exactly what Codes (and which Code and other provisions) apply to a particular premises liability issue requires the thorough research and analysis skills of a professional Expert Witness versed in the above considerations.
+And, since architects licensed in the same state or region as the premises in question are best informed as to the Codes, ordinances and regulations that bind on properties, buildings, sites and physical improvements, an architect will likely be your best Expert Witness or adviser.
+To find the right Codes for your premises liability case, feel free to contact the author at any time via professional web search sites.